omundy/learn-computers/topics/command-line.md

 1. [References](#references)

+---

 ## Introduction

 Review the following sections and perform the activities on your own or with your group.

+When you see this emoji 👉 perform the task(s)!

 <details>
 <summary>Learning Objectives</summary>